Our verdict

 Toebox durability

 The Ride 16’s toebox stood no chance against our dremel test.
-After subjecting it to a grinding force of 3.2N spinning at 10K RPM for four seconds, we had shredded our way clean through the upper material and left a gaping hole big enough for one of our piggies to pop through.
+After subjecting it to a grinding force of 3.2N spinning at 10K RPM for four seconds, we had shredded our way clean through the upper material and left a gaping hole big enough for one of our toes to pop through.
 We therefore give the toebox a durability score of 1 out of 5.

 Saucony Ride 16 vs cloudswift